 It’s an uncertain world.

-No matter how careful you are with your money, there’s no way of predicting the unexpected expenses that life can toss your way.
-From replacing your car’s transmission to putting in a new furnace, everyone runs into a financial emergency – a major expense you didn’t anticipate but can’t postpone – from time to time.
+There’s no way of predicting the unexpected expenses that life can toss your way.
+From replacing your car’s transmission to putting in a new furnace, everyone runs into a financial emergency.
 But not everyone is prepared for it.

-If you’re feeling similar concerns or you don’t have a financial contingency plan, now is a good time to reach for financial peace of mind.
-To mark Canada's 10th annual Financial Planning Week (November 18-24 this year), here are some solid steps you can take to build an emergency fund that will help you sleep better at night, knowing you’re prepared for unforeseen bills and expenses.
+If you’re feeling similar concerns or you don’t have a financial contingency plan, now is a good time to reach out for peace of mind.
+Here are some solid steps you can take to build an emergency fund that will help you sleep better at night, knowing you’re prepared.

 4 tips for building your emergency fund